jlumijarvi/jlumijarvi.github.io/_posts/2018-03-04-jekyll-and-windows-subsystem-for-linux.md

 ## Create a Jekyll project

-After installing you should be able install the required gems and create and test a Jekyll project:
+After installing Ruby you should be able install the required gems and create and test a Jekyll project:

 ```
 gem install jekyll bundler